-Report of the Committee of Statisticians, constituted by Kerala Public Service Commission, to study the standardization procedure for SSLC level Common Preliminary Examinations, 2024.
+Report of the Committee of the Statisticians, constituted by Kerala Public Service Commission, to study the standardization procedure for Degree Level Common Preliminary Examinations, 2025

-The Kerala Public Service Commission constituted the committee to standardize the marks obtained by candidates in preliminary examinations to short list candidates who secured marks above a cut off mark for the selection to the main examination.
-The preliminary examinations were conducted on four different dates with different question papers based on the same syllabus.
+The Kerala Public Service Commission constituted the committee to standardize the marks obtained by candidates in preliminary examinations to short list candidates who secured marks above a cut-off mark for the selection to the main examination.
+The preliminary examinations conducted on two different dates with different question papers based on the same syllabus.